Bajrangi Bhaijaan: Music

 A. R. Rahman was initially in talks to compose the music of the film, however he did not sign the film.
 The music was then composed by Kabir Khan's usual collaborators, with Pritam composing the songs and Julius Packiam composing the score.
 The lyrics were written by Mayur Puri, Amitabh Bhattacharya, Neelesh Misra, Shabbir Ahmed, and Kausar Munir while Julius Packiam composed the score.
 The soundtrack of the movie become Super Hit.
 The Song "Bhar Do Jholi" one of the biggest hits of 2015 sang by Adnan Sami.
 The soundtrack album consists of eleven tracks, was released on 17 June 2015.
 "Tu Chahiye" and "Selfie Le Le Re" become chartbusters.

 The film includes the qawwali "Bhar Do Jholi Meri Ya Muhammad" originally written by Purnam Allahabadi and composed and sung by the Sabri Brothers.
-The qawwali was revamped with the voice of Adnan Sami Khan.
+The qawwali was revamped with the voice of Adnan Sami Khan and partly includes "Dam Ali Ali".
 EMI Pakistan and Amjad Sabri heir to the Sabri Brothers, have called for legal action against the producers of the film and the qawwali in separate instances.